-Thanks for reading our 2019 Complete Guide to Medicare!
-If you need additional information or would like specific advice tailored to your needs, RetireMEDiQ is here for you.
+Thanks for reviewing our 2020 Complete Guide to Medicare!
+If you need additional information or would like specific advice tailored to your needs, We are here for you.
 Follow us on Facebook to stay connected and in the know on all things Medicare!

 With the hundreds of plan options available to you, it’s essential that you choose an advisor in Medicare that you trust.
-We’ve worked in the Medicare industry for more than 10 years and will provide you with expert knowledge as you prepare for your transition to retirement health insurance.
+We’ve worked in the Medicare industry for more than 10 years and will provide you with expert knowledge as you prepare for your transition to Medicare.

 Our goal is to make Medicare as simple as possible.
 If conducting your own research doesn’t sound like a task you’d like to tackle or you want to make sure you enroll in the right plan for your needs, we are here to help.
 We will compare your plan options for you, help you enroll when you’re ready and provide support all at no cost!
 We look forward to helping you on your journey to Medicare.
 Please contact us at 1-866-600-5638 for additional support.